amccartney/nicar19-hello-javascript/README.md

 ```

 You can then operate on these variables any way you like.
+A couple examples:

-String concatenation
+#### String concatenation

 ```js